 Spending Time With A Dog Can Alleviate Stress

 Students or young people who are feeling stressed can develop mental and physical health problems.
-Spending time with a dog is excellent for their health, but many parents are unable to have a pup in their home.
+Spending time with a dog is excellent for their health, but many parents cannot have a pup in their home.
 For students or stressed-out kids who don’t own a dog, a therapy dog is a perfect substitute.
-They can spend time cuddling and interact with the dog, without having the responsibility of a dog owner.
+They can spend time cuddling and interact with the dog without having the responsibility of a dog owner.
 Many therapy dog teams visit high schools and colleges during exam weeks to provide some stress relief.

 Therapy Dogs Encourage Children To Be Calm

 A visit from a therapy dog can incent children who struggle to handle their emotions or stay still.
-They will know that to have fun with their furry visitor; they need to be calm, gentle, and slow.
-As such, they will have to calm down for the duration of the visit, which will help them to learn about regulating their emotions.
+They will know that to have fun with their furry visitor, they need to be calm, gentle, and slow.
+They will have to calm down for the duration of the visit, which will help them learn about regulating their emotions.

 They Help Children Learn How To Interact With A Dog

-If you’d like to get involved with the Alliance of Therapy Dogs, or just find out more about how you can support our cause, then feel free to get in touch.
+If you’d like to get involved with the Alliance of Therapy Dogs or find out more about how you can support our cause, then feel free to get in touch.
 We always love to hear from dog owners, so call 307-432-0272 or contact us!